-The minimum sensitivity detection limit of testosterone (free or unbound) using this human free testosterone ELISA kit was approximately 0.04 pg/ml.
-The dynamic range for this ELISA assay is 0.2 – 100.0 pg/ml.
+The minimum sensitivity detection limit of testosterone (free or unbound) using current human free testosterone ELISA kit was approximately 0.04 pg/ml.
+The dynamic range for this assay is 0.2 – 100.0 pg/ml.

 - Free testosterone: clinical utility and important analytical aspects of measurement.
 Adv Clin Chem.
 (2014) 63: 59-84.
 Review.
 Shea J.L., et al.

 - Obesity, low testosterone levels and erectile dysfunction.
 Int J Impot Res.
 (2009) 21 (2): 89-98.
 Review.
 Diaz-Arjonilla M., et al.

 - A critical appraisal of accuracy and cost of laboratory methodologies for the diagnosis of hypogonadism: the role of free testosterone assays.
 Can J Urol.
 (2012) 19 (3): 6314-8.
 Review.
 Morales A., et al.